 In Personal Care our residents are welcome to enjoy our new, secure outdoor spaces when weather permits.
 In Skilled Nursing, available staff have been encouraged to accompany residents outside as often as possible.
 We recognize the importance of everyone getting fresh air and sun!

 The salons are currently only operating for Residential Living residents that are functionally unable to wash and set their own hair.
-Our Personal Care and Skilled Nursing staff are trained to wash resident's hair and will be providing this service to residents needing any assistance.
+Our Personal Care, Memory Support and Skilled Nursing staff are trained to wash resident's hair and will be providing this service to residents needing assistance.

-Recently we have obtained test kits for COVID-19 and have tested all Skilled Nursing and Personal Care residents.
-Results have been communicated with the residents and their families.
+All Skilled Nursing, Memory Support and Personal Care residents have been tested for COVID-19.
+Results are communicated with the residents and their families.

-We are continuing to do the enhanced cleaning which we implemented on March 11.
-The enhanced cleaning is focused on sanitizing high touch areas.
+We are continuing to do the enhanced cleaning which was implemented on March 11.
+The enhanced cleaning is focused on sanitizing all high touch areas.
 All other cleaning is being done routinely.

 It is the responsibility of all staff to monitor and be responsible for all interactions.
 All staff are trained on basic precautions which includes washing hands with soap and water for 20 seconds, how to use alcohol-based hand sanitizer, changing gloves between resident care, and donning and doffing PPE.
 More importantly, our team is continuing to do enhanced cleaning of high touch areas which is designed to stop the spread of contagious illnesses.